 Muscles worked: Hamstrings, gluteals, lower back

 As in all exercises, the Deadlift is not for everyone.
-If you have special needs such as lower lumbar injuries or any other joint injuries, it is important to get your doctor's advice before adding the dead lift to your regime.
+If you have special needs such as lower lumbar injuries or any other joint injuries, it is important to get your doctor's advice before adding the this exercise to your regime.

 How to perform the Dead Lift Exercise: